perpetualKid/BrickPi.Uwp/README.md

 	Debug.WriteLine("Something went wrong initializing sensors");
 ```

-Sensor data needs to be polled from the BrickPi.
+Sensor data actively needs to be polled from the BrickPi.
 This can be done in a single shot using `brick.UpdateValues()`.
 Most often a continuous loop will be run to poll sensor data (and motor encoder data) continously, this can be done by calling `brick.Start()`

 #### Sensor Data

-Sensor's internal data buffer will be updated either through non-reccuring or continuous sensor data polling (see above).
+Sensor's internal data buffer will be updated either through single or continuous sensor data polling (see above).
 In the application, sensor data can than be accessed through the various sensor properties, i.e. the UltraSonic sensor has a property for Distance, or Touch Sensor a boolean property indicating if the button is Pressed:
 ```C#
 Debug.WriteLine(string.Format("NXT Ultrasonic, Distance: {0}, ", ultrasonic.Distance)); //distance in cm
 Debug.WriteLine(string.Format("NXT Touch, Is Pressed: {0}, ", touch.Pressed)); //true if pressed